istio/istio.io/content/docs/concepts/multicluster-deployments/index.md

 ## Mesh Federation

 A mesh federation is loosely coupled composition of services running in multiple meshes that only connect to each other as necessary.
 A mesh federation has the following characteristics:

-1. No uniform naming is assumed.
+- No {{< gloss >}}uniform naming{{< /gloss >}} required.
-1. Selective exposure: the mesh operators decide which services to expose to other meshes.
-By default, no service is exposed.
+- {{< gloss >}}Selective service exposure{{< /gloss >}}.
-1. Ingress Gateways control the incoming traffic from the coupled meshes.
+- There is control on the traffic that arrives from the coupled clusters.
-1. Common CA root between Citadel instances in the federated meshes is optional.
+- Common CA root between the Citadels in the coupled clusters is optional.

-To learn more, see [Selecting the right topology](#selecting-the-right-topology)
+To learn more, see[ single multicluster service mesh or mesh federation?](#single-multicluster-service-mesh-or-mesh-federation).

 To create a mesh federation, configure traffic control for [ingress](/docs/tasks/traffic-management/ingress/) and [egress](/docs/tasks/traffic-management/egress/) traffic in your service meshes and specify which services